AdobeDocs/experience-platform.en/help/destinations/ui/activate-datasets.md

 This article explains the workflow required to export [datasets](/help/catalog/datasets/overview.md) from Adobe Experience Platform to your preferred cloud storage or email marketing location, such as Amazon S3, SFTP locations, or Oracle Eloqua.

-## Activate segments or export data
+## When to activate segments or export datasets

+Some destinations in the Experience Platform destinations catalog support both segment activation and dataset export.
+* Consider activating segments when you want your data structured by audience interests or qualifications.
+* On the other hand, consider dataset exports when you are looking to export raw dataset data, which is not grouped or structured by audience interests or qualifications.
+You could use this data for reporting, data science tasks, etc.

-Difference between exporting datasets and exporting segments.
-If you are looking to activate *segments* to cloud storage of email marketing destinations, read [Activate audience data to batch profile export destinations](/help/destinations/ui/activate-batch-profile-destinations.md).
+If you are looking to export datasets, this document has all the information you need.
+If you are looking to activate segments to cloud storage or email marketing destinations, read [Activate audience data to batch profile export destinations](/help/destinations/ui/activate-batch-profile-destinations.md).

-You could export datasets instead of segments when you want to have a full set of data, not filtered by segments.

 ## Prerequisites {#prerequisites}